+Other notes

-Repealed by the Strata Titles Act 1985.
+1 Repealed by the Strata Titles Act 1985.

-3 Repealed by the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
+2 Repealed by the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
 4.

-4 Under the Land Administration Act 1997 s.
+3 Under the Land Administration Act 1997 s.
 281(3) a reference in a written law to the Land Act 1933 is, unless the contrary intention appears, to be construed as if that reference were a reference to the Land Administration Act 1997.